The-MindSpace/MindSpace-Web/README.md

 # MindSpace

-## Finding peace of mind, one space at a time.

 ## Welcome to MindSpace, the mental health web app that helps you find peace of mind, one space at a time.

 ## About